EECS 4171, Fall 2025

 lecture notes but no other outside sources.

 It is not acceptable to try to find the answer to a homework question on the web or using AI tools (such as LLM-based software), put it in your own words and submit it.
-You may learn a little by doing this, but you will learn much, much more by working on the problem yourself, and the purpose of this course is to help you learn how to design and analyze data structures on your own.
+You may learn a little by doing this, but you will learn much, much more by working on the problem yourself, and the purpose of this course is to help you learn how to design and analyze algorithms on your own.

 Furthermore, AI tools and the web will not be available during your exam (or during your job interviews), so you should learn to solve problems yourself, instead of relying on others to do your thinking for you.